John-Nagle/ttyloopdriver/README.md

 ## Packaging

 The board is 75mm x 120mm, and will fit in a Hammond 1455K1202 box.
+Patterns for cutting the end plates for the box are in the directory "case".
+The Corel Draw files will work with Epilog laser cutters.
+We use 1/16" black  acrylic.

+## Bill of materials

+The bill of materials is in "board/ttydriver01.xml", in KiCAD format.
+If this file is run through the Python program in "tools/src/kicadbomtovendor.py", CSV files are generated.
+From the command line, when in the directory "board", try

+    python3 ../tools/src/kicadbomtovendor ttydriver01.xml --split=VENDOR

+This will generate CSV files for Digikey, Robotshop, and Coilcraft.
+The Digikey CSV file can be read by most spreadsheet programs, and can be fed into the Digikey BOM system, which will look up and price all the parts.
+Various parts may be out of stock, but every part on that list has been shipped to us from DigiKey at least once.
+Substitute out of stock resistors and caps with equivalent parts if needed.